‘You don’t need to be an artist to be creative’

 Collage, derived from the French word 'coller,' meaning 'to glue,' is a versatile form of artistic expression that involves assembling various materials onto a base, such as a canvas or paper.
 These materials can range from clippings from magazines, newspapers, and photographs to postcards, stickers, fabric pieces, ribbons, glitter, leaves, and dried flowers.

-Creating a collage can be an excellent outlet for expressing ideas, especially if you’re unsure where to start or lack confidence in your creative abilities.
+Creating a collage can be an outlet for expressing ideas, especially if you’re unsure where to start or lack confidence in your creative abilities.

 Here's a simple guide on how to create a collage: